Al C. Kocher, 85, of Ellwood City passed away Saturday, February 24, 2024 at Shenango On the Green after a brief illness.

 He was preceded in death by his daughter Allison Kocher and his half-brother Ferris Kocher.

-Visiting hours will be held on Sunday November 19, 2023 from 2:00 to 4:00 pm and from 6:00 to 8:00 pm at the Marshall Funeral Home, 200 Fountain Ave.
-Ellwood City.
-A Masonic Service will be held at 4:00 pm.
-Funeral Services will be on Monday November 20 at 11:00 am at the Funeral Home.
-Pastor Nathaniel Wilson will conduct the services.
-Interment will follow in Kittanning Cemetery.
+Visiting hours will be held on Wednesday, February 28, 2024 from 2:00 pm to 4:00 pm and from 6:00 pm to 8:00 pm at the Marshall Funeral Home, Inc. 200 Fountain Ave.
+Ellwood City, during which Masonic Services will be held.

 Online condolences may be sent to marshallsfh.com